poproar/Barnabas-Instructors-Guide/_lessons/12/index.md

 - "Level 4:  Extended Thinking"

 barriers:
-- Students with hearing difficulties or trouble differentiating sound frequencies
+- Students with hearing difficulties
-- Students who have a hard time with rhythm
+- Poor understanding of blinking light lesson
+- Inability to distinguish between known blocks in Ardublock

 anticipatory:
 - We will transfer our previous coding skills toward coding a buzzer to buzz at different frequencies to create music.
 - "Hearing or singing the songs to be used in this lesson: Hot Cross Buns, Twinkle Twinkle Little Star, and Happy Birthday (in case students don’t know them)"

 practice:
-- Creating the songs Twinkle Twinkle Little Star, Happy Birthday, or Mary had a Little Lamb
+- Creating the buzzer circuit
+- Experimenting with the different tones the buzzer can make through coding

 assessment:
-- The buzzer plays a song that the student has created
+- Creating a coherent array of tones such as a siren, a scale or a song

 materials:
-- Barnabas Lesson 12 worksheet
-- Materials used for setup in Lesson 10
+- Engineering Journal
-- Speaker
+- Buzzer
 - Resistor (4.7K Ohm)
 - Computer with Arduino software
-- Engineering Notebooks
-- Pencils
 - Mini Breadboard
+- Assembled Robot

 reflection:
   comprehension: